harmony-one/horizon/docs/TASKS.md

   - [x] `src/cli/ethashProof` => `src/ethashProof` (this is DAG related)
   - [x] `src/cli/verifier` => `src/eprover`
   - [x] `src/cli/lib` => `lib` (also update ethWeb3 and hmyWeb3 to use ethers)
+- [x] Configure [Sepolia](https://sepolia.dev/) Testnet *Note: Sepolia is not supported by Infura or Alchemy, bug we may not have to host our own node as Sepolia has a hosted endpoint https://rpc.sepolia.dev*